jtroetscher/analyzeGDPdU/README.md

 | Textbregrenzung:              |  keine                |
 | Zeichensatz:                  |  IsoLatin1 (Windows)  |

-## debit / credit indicator (Soll/Haben-Kennzeichen)
+## Umsatz

+Monetary amounts derived by multiplying column `Einzel VK Br.` with `Anzahl`.
-All monetary amounts in the input column `Umsatz Br.` are positive (greater or equal to zero).
+The goal is to have only positive monetary amounts in the input column `Umsatz`.

-The debit / credit indicator for each record is created based on data in column `Anzahl` according to the following rule
-*   debit / credit indicator = "S" if the content of  `Anzahl` is greater or equal to zero
-*   debit / credit indicator = "H" if the content of  `Anzahl` is less than zero

-We consider the selling goods or service a regular transactions.
-For regular transactions we set the debit / credit indicator to "S".
+In the next steps of the processing, we assign accounts, set the debit credit indicator and convert the monetary amount to be always positive!
-With debit / credit indicator = "S" the posting follows the rule "debit to credit".

-*   Konto is the debit account
-*   Gegenkonto is the credit account

-With debit / credit indicator = "H" the Konto and Gegenkonto will be reversed in the posting follows and the positive amount in `Umsatz Br.` is preserved.
+(for details see next sections)

 ## debit account (Konto)